-In 1978, the work by L. Wolfenstein [8] appeared where an equation describing neutrino passing through the matter was formulated (afterwards that equation was named Wolfenstein's).
+In 1978 the work by L. Wolfenstein [8] appeared where an equation describing neutrino passing through the matter was formulated (afterwards that equation was named Wolfenstein's).
 In the framework of this equation, the enhancement of neutrino oscillations in matter arises via weak interactions.
-This mechanism of neutrino oscillations enhancement in the matter attracted attention of neutrino physicists after publications by S. Mikheyev and A. Smirnov [9], where it was shown that in the framework of this equation the resonance enhancement of neutrino oscillations in matter will take place.
+This mechanism of neutrino oscillations enhancement in matter attracted attention of neutrino physicists after publications by S. Mikheyev and A. Smirnov [9], where it was shown that in the framework of this equation the resonance enhancement of neutrino oscillations in matter will take place.
 Also, it is clear that adiabatic neutrino transitions can arise in matter if effective masses of neutrinos change in matter [10].
 After that an enormous number of works appeared, where the deficit of the solar neutrinos was explained by this mechanism.
-It is supposed that neutrino vacuum angle mixing is very small [11] and at resonance enhancement of neutrino oscillations in the solar matter this angle becomes maximal ( $\pi/4$ ).
-This mechanism was recognized as the only mechanism to explain the origin of the Sun neutrino deficit and it is supposed that the vacuum angle mixing is very small.
-The situation changes after detection that the atmospheric neutrinos angle mixing [12] is big and close to the maximal one $\pi/4$ .
-The $\bar{\nu}e \rightarrow \bar{\nu}\mu$ angle mixing obtained in KamLAND detector [13] appears to be big and near to the maximal one.
+It is supposed that neutrino vacuum angle mixing is very small [11] and at resonance enhancement of neutrino oscillations in the solar matter this angle becomes maximal ($\pi/4$).
+This mechanism was recognized as the only mechanism to explain the origin of the Sun neutrino deficit.
+The situation changes after detection that the atmospheric neutrinos angle mixing [12] is big and close to the maximal one $\pi/4$.
+The $\bar{\nu}e \rightarrow \bar{\nu}{\mu}$ angle mixing obtained in KamLAND detector [13] appears to be big and near to the maximal one.
 Then the Day-Night effect does not obtain a confirmation [14].
-Also, the Sun neutrino energy spectrum has no distortion in the energy region $E{\nu_e} = 0.814 \div 13$ MeV, which cannot be in the case if the resonance mechanism is realized.
+Also, the Sun neutrino energy spectrum has no distortion in the energy region $E{\nu_e} = 0.816-13$ MeV, which cannot be in the case if the resonance mechanism is realized.
 However, some authors insisted and continue to insist that this mechanism has already been confirmed at present time.